Chronic Myeloid Leukemia (CML): Introduction

 What is cancer?

 Your body is made up of tiny building blocks called cells.
-Normal cells grow when your body needs them, and die when your body does not need them any longer.
-Cancer happens when cells in the body change and grow out of control.
+Normal cells grow when your body needs them, and die when your body doesn't need them any longer.
+Cancer starts when cells in the body change and grow out of control.
 Abnormal cells grow even though your body doesn’t need them.
 In most types of cancer, the abnormal cells grow to form a lump or mass called a tumor.

 What is leukemia?

 Leukemia is different from most other types of cancer.
 Leukemia is cancer that starts in the bone marrow.
 This is where new blood cells are made.
 Leukemia cells are early forms of blood cells, most often white blood cells.
 When a person has leukemia, the body makes too many abnormal blood cells.
-Leukemia cells do not usually form tumors, but they can travel with the blood all over the body.
-That means leukemia can affect organs all over the body.
+Leukemia cells don't often form tumors.
+But they can travel with the blood all over the body.
+That means leukemia can affect organs anywhere in the body.

-Two types of white blood cells can turn into leukemia:
+Two types of blood-forming cells can turn into leukemia:

 Lymphoid cells (lymphocytes).
 This is called lymphocytic leukemia.